-- By excluding micro-businesses from the Help to Grow Scheme, the government risks excluding some of the businesses which may benefit the most.
-Research from The Coalition for a Digital Economy suggests that by extending the eligibility criteria to include micro businesses and expanding the range of productivityboosting software made available through the scheme, it could deliver an additional £1.9bn of GVA.
+- Scheme, the government risks excluding some of the businesses which may benefit the most.
+Research from The Coalition for a Digital Economy suggests that by extending the eligibility criteria to include micro businesses and expanding the range of productivity-boosting software made available through the scheme, it could deliver an additional £1.9bn of GVA.
 (The Entrepreneurs Network) - We should aim for every adult to have access to a bank account and the skills needed for online shopping and banking.
 We should continue to foster innovation in financial services and enable customers and businesses alike to use whichever means of payment suit them best.
 The government should also forge ahead with plans to improve digital infrastructure, by bringing in faster internet to the whole country.
 (The Entrepreneurs Network) - The Government should seek to leverage relationships that entrepreneurs already have, to encourage SMEs to take up more productivity-boosting technology.
 (The Entrepreneurs Network)